Complete redesign of the Ingram business-to-business e-commerce marketplace. The new system is tailored to the complex requirements of procurement.

 - A saved cart (a list of items)

 - An active order with checkout

 In addition, the same list could be used post-order, such as when initiating an RMA process.

 Once the cart was designed, the rest of the system fell into place.

-The project also included reorganizing and converting the site’s static support and assistance content of over 970 HTML files into templated pages maintained by a content management system.
+The project also included reorganizing and converting the site’s support and assistance content of over 970 static HTML files into templated pages maintained by a content management system.

 The e-commerce side was designed to integrate with the support and help content so that a person could navigate seamlessly and fluidly between both systems, allowing them to move from managing an order, to checking an order policy, and then directly to the information needed to change their financing arrangements.